Rain-World-Modding/RegionKit/docs/BackgroundBuilder.md

 Determines the anchor position for sprites when positioning
 Used by Metropolis to have building sprites move relative to their base

+`container`
+example: *container|Foreground*

+Determines the container for this individual element
+Useful for avoiding objects from removing the visuals of certain devtools objects

 `spriteName`
 example: *spriteName|clouds3*